cs3110/textbook/ads/callbacks.md

 After being invoked on a promise and callback, e.g., `bind p c`, the `bind` function does one of three things, depending on the state of `p`:

-* If `p` is already resolved, then `c` might immediately run on the contents of `p`, or it might be registered to run later.
+* If `p` is already resolved, then `c` is run immediately on the contents of `p`.
 The promise that is returned might or might not be pending, depending on what `c` does.

 * If `p` is already rejected, then `c` does not run.
 The promise that is returned is also rejected, with the same exception as `p`.